-Clinical trials: only one clinical trial of interest was reviewed :
+Clinical trials: only one clinical trial of interest was reviewed:

-Kiesewetter (1993): In a double blind study (Kiesewetter H, 1993) 80 patients with peripheral arterial occlusive disease received 800 mg daily of standardised garlic powder or placebo for 12 weeks.
-In the garlic group plasma viscosity decreased by 3.6% (p<0.0013).
+Kiesewetter (1993): In a double-blind study (Kiesewetter, 1993i) 80 patients with peripheral arterial occlusive disease received 800 mg daily of standardised garlic powder (probably the same as in Jung, 1991) or placebo for 12 weeks.
+In the garlic group, plasma viscosity decreased by 3.6% (p<0.0013).

-Decrease of plasma viscosity was reported after administration of garlic powder (Kwai, Sapec; total dose of 900 mg garlic powder) in a randomised placebo-controlled double-blind cross-over study conducted in healthy volunteers (Jung EM, 1991).
+Jung (1991): Decrease of plasma viscosity was reported after single administration of garlic powder (Kwai, Sapec; total dose of 900 mg garlic powder; 1.3% alliin content, corresponding to 0.6% allicin) in a randomised placebo-controlled double-blind cross-over study conducted in 10 healthy volunteers.